Public Policy for the Greater Good

 - General Mills supports inclusive U.S. immigration policy.
 We are a member of the New American Economy, a coalition of diverse business leaders who support immigration reforms that will help create jobs for Americans today.
 And we stood up and called on Congress to immediately pass the bipartisan Dream Act or legislation that provides Dreamers raised in our country the permanent solution they deserve.

 - General Mills supports inclusive LGBT public policy.
 We are a long-standing leader in the HRC Corporate Equality Index, which includes public policy engagement as a key measure.
-We are strong supporters of the Equality Act, and have publicly testified before the U.S. Congress – twice (view here and here) – for predecessor measures to show our support.
+We are strong supporters of the Equality Act, and submitted a statement for the congressional record.
+General Mills executives publicly testified before the U.S. Congress – in 2007 and 2012 for predecessor measures to show our support.
 We joined the business brief to the U.S. Supreme Court supporting marriage equality, and we were the largest company opposing an amendment to the constitution in our home state that would have blocked marriage equality.

 - Strengthening our Communities

-- In addition to our philanthropic support for our hometown communities, we also we develop important community partnerships that drive economic growth and increase connectiveness.
-For example, we played a catalyst role in our hometown in the formation of Greater MSP – the Minneapolis St. Paul Regional Economic Development Partnership.
+- In addition to our philanthropic support for our hometown communities, we also develop important community partnerships that drive economic growth and increase connectedness.
+For example, we played a catalyst role in our hometown in the formation of both Greater MSP – the Minneapolis St. Paul Regional Economic Development Partnership, and MBOLD, which mobilizes Minnesota's globally leading concentration of food and agriculture leadership to develop practical solutions to global challenges facing the food and agriculture sectors.

 We are committed to increasing transparency and helping you understand what's in your food.
 That's why we’re are putting more information in more places, including the following initiatives: